From Catherine Deneuve to Gong Li, these are the greatest actresses of all time.

 9. Bette Davis

-Indeed, Davis channeled vigor and vitality.
-She followed up her Best Actress Academy Award for Dangerous with roles in Marked Woman (1937), in which she played a prostitute; her next role in Jezebel (1938) was that of a southern Belle, and was so similar to that of Scarlett O’Hara in Gone with the Wind (1939) that Davis was one of the most recommended choices for the role.
+Davis, who won Best Actress Academy Award for Dangerous, indeed channeled vigor and vitality.
+She followed up her win with roles in Marked Woman (1937), in which she played a prostitute; her next role in Jezebel (1938) was that of a southern Belle, and was so similar to that of Scarlett O’Hara in Gone with the Wind (1939) that Davis was one of the most recommended choices for the role.

 Her transition from the Golden Age of Hollywood to contemporary cinema continued with roles in films like Whatever Happened to Baby Jane?(1962) Appearing in a horror film after a period of scant success was a considerable risk, and it paid off for Davis.
 Audiences and critics alike praised her turn as the crazed Jane Hudson, and the film has since been considered a cult classic.